killertiger/fullcycle_codeflix_frontend/README.md

 ### Tips for external tools

 - [jsonplaceholder](https://jsonplaceholder.typicode.com/) - Free fake and reliable API for testing and prototyping.
+- [jsoncrack](https://jsoncrack.com/) - Tool for visualizing JSON data in a structured, interactive graphs, making it easier to explore, format, and validate JSON.

 ## Setup project